Seance1723/Frontora/README.md

 # Frontora

-Frontora is a lightweight responsive frontend framework built with SCSS.
-It provides a simple grid system, UI components and JavaScript helpers for dropdowns, modals and accordions.
-Utility classes are available for spacing and colors with the `fr-` prefix.
-Optional GSAP support is included for smooth animations.

-Additional components include alerts and progress bars with simple helper functions.
+Frontora is a lightweight and unique SCSS framework for building responsive interfaces.
+It ships with a flexible grid, utility classes and small JavaScript modules.
+Each interactive element has its own script but a `frontora.js` bundle is also provided for convenience.

 ## Getting Started